 Important Questions to Ask Before Choosing a Hospice

 When it comes to the care and comfort of your loved one, you choose nothing but the best.
-Now that you know about some of the Hospice myths, here are several important questions to ask before committing to hospice care:
+Now that you know about some of the Hospice myths, here are several important questions to ask before committing to hospice care.
+They will help you to answer the question ‘how do you evaluate for hospice care?’:

 Is the hospice certified by Medicare?